 The treating psychiatrist has a primary, but not absolute, obligation to the patient.
-Wherever possible, the treating psychiatrist should strive to eliminate potentially compromising dual roles by attending to the separation of their work as clinicians from their role as institutional or administrative representatives.
+Wherever possible, however, the treating psychiatrist should strive to eliminate potentially compromising dual roles by attending to the separation of their work as clinicians from their role as mandated reporters, institutional or administrative representatives.
 However, as the medical system becomes increasingly complex, it is critical for psychiatrists to recognize that not all competing obligations may be resolved.
 Psychiatrists should remain committed to prioritizing patient interests as treating physicians, expecting that they will find themselves in the position of having to reconcile these interests against other competing commitments and obligations.
+For example, unsafe discharge of a patient in need of care when a third-party payer refuses to cover expenses could be problematic as the decision to discharge does not prioritize the patient's interests.